Skip to main content

 Data Model Object (DMO)

-A data model object is a grouping of data (made up of attributes) that are created from data streams, insights, and other sources.
+A data model object is a grouping or way to organize data from data streams, insights, and other sources.
 DMOs can be standard or can be custom, based on business need.
 Common standard DMOs include sales orders, party identification, email engagement, and so on.

 Attribute